 I have several friends who are vegan.
 This is awesome.
 There are lots of great reasons to be vegan.
 You’re not killing animals.
 You’re not supporting a really corrupt mass-production industry that spawns environmental and health problems.
 You don’t have to pay a premium (as I do) for well-sourced fish and meats.
 If your body likes to eat only plants, awesome!
 If your body really prefers meat and veggies, awesome!
 If your body likes everything and functions best with carbs AND plants AND animal protein, AWESOME!

-My little family and I often go to Whole Foods for lunch.
+A brief vignette: My little family and I often go to Whole Foods for lunch.
 My daughter is 5 and eats nothing but pizza, strawberries, and goldfish; they have good pizza.
-I can get some gluten free BBQ and fruit, which my husband and I share.
+I can get some gluten free BBQ and fruit, which is as close as I can come to fast food given my dietary restrictions.
 We grocery shop.
 Win!
 But today there was some kind of educational event, which we happened on the beginning of.
 A largish man was telling the story of how he used to be a much larger man, and how (essentially) meat was the Devil and plant based diets were Jesus.
-He did a lot of conflating the mass produced processed foods he used to eat with his previous meat consumption, previous life of crime, and previous weight.
-He did some delightful retro-active self-fat-shaming by having the thin woman he was presenting with wear one of his old, extra large shirts.
+He did a lot of conflating the mass produced processed foods he used to eat with his previous meat consumption, life of crime, and weight.
+He did some delightful retro-active self-fat-shaming by having the thin woman he was presenting with wear one of his old, extra large shirts, and using a measuring tape to demonstrate his previous and current girth.
 As a mother, research, and activist, I found the whole thing infuriating.
 So I did some thinking about why I was so pissed off.

-I used to use Whole Foods as a corporate case study in my leadership and ethics classes because they’re a corporate icon in Austin and they are complex–in some ways they are an excellent corporate citizen, and in other ways not so much.
-But once, I taught a class of students from less privileged backgrounds, and one of them commented that he a) didn’t understand what the fuss was about with organic, unprocessed food, b) didn’t live anywhere near a Whole Foods, and c) couldn’t afford organic food even if he had.
+I used to use Whole Foods as a corporate case study in my leadership and ethics classes because they’re a corporate icon in Austin and they are complex; in some ways they are an excellent corporate citizen, and in other ways not so much.
+But then I taught a class of students from less privileged backgrounds, and one of them commented that he a) didn’t understand what the fuss was about with organic, unprocessed food, b) didn’t live anywhere near a Whole Foods, and c) couldn’t afford organic food even if he wanted it.

 So what if, instead of trumpeting the advantages of our particular diet, proselytizing its benefits, and slamming it’s detractors, we did something else?
 What if we used all that energy and our collective privilege to pressure our precious Whole Foods, Trader Joes’, etc. to start providing affordable food to people who don’t live in affluent sections of our cities?
 What if we used our collective, hyper-privileged brains to recognize that most people who don’t eat clean, or paleo, or vegan, or local, or whatever, have bigger problems than which local farm to buy from?
 What if we started trying to change or dismantle the corrupt system that churns out horrible, harmful food to the rest of our country and the world?
 What if we stopped snarking to and about each other about the little shit?
-Because really, for most people getting enough of ANY non-processed food in the US, or perhaps any food at all in many places, is way more important than whether or not we buy into each other’s food religion de jour.
+Because really, for most people getting enough of ANY non-processed food or perhaps enough food at all, is way more important than whether or not we buy into each others food religion de jour.

 As people with access to healthy food, transportation, and money, WE have the power to pressure corporations and government to change their practices and to pave the way for small growers and cottage producers.
+WE can demand higher standards for the production of ALL food, not just the stuff only we can afford.
 Our collective voices, time, money, and privilege are needed to deal with the real problems our society faces in getting and producing non-harmful food.
 No kid deserves to be raised on food that significantly shortens her lifespan.
 And no parent wants to feed their kid bad food.
 Let’s get on that.